Total declares force majeure on Mozambique LNG project

-French energy group Total (TOTF.PA) on Monday declared force majeure on its $20 billion Liquefied Natural Gas (LNG) project in Mozambique and withdrew all personnel from the site because of the precarious security situation in the area.
+PARIS (Reuters) - French energy group Total on Monday declared force majeure on its $20 billion Liquefied Natural Gas (LNG) project in Mozambique and withdrew all personnel from the site because of the precarious security situation in the area.

 “Considering the evolution of the security situation in the north of the Cabo Delgado province in Mozambique, Total confirms the withdrawal of all Mozambique LNG project personnel from the Afungi site.
 This situation leads Total, as operator of Mozambique LNG project, to declare force majeure,” the company said.